CloudBudgetInc/CloudBudgetDocumentation/Entries.md

 <br/>
 <h3>List of Entries</h3>
 <p>The entries list contains transactions of the posted primary documents that.
-The list can be filtered by year, department, dementine and other necessary analysts.</p>
+The list can be filtered by year, department, demention and other necessary analysts.</p>
 <img src="images/Entry1.png" alt="List of Entries" class="inline"/>

 <br/>